Chirag-ahir/SFC-Preparation/README.md

 What is Contextual data?<br>
 Contextual data delivers information about the moment a subscriber opens an email, including device, location, date, time, or weather.

-What is email template?<be>
+What is email template?<br>
 Email template is a foundation and structure of your email message.
+Four types of email templates are available in salesforce:<br>
+- Text
+- HTML (Edit HTML Templates permission requires)
+- Custom HTML (Edit HTML Templates permission requires)
+- Visulforce (Only administrators and developers can create this)

 What is Setup Assistant?<br>
 Setup Assistant is a prioritized account configuration checklist that guides you through the essential steps to set up your Marketing Cloud account.
 It provides links to relevant documentation and resources to help you complete each task.